Skip to main content

 Careers Wales and work experience

-We have recently been commissioned to deliver 500 tailored placements for pupils across Wales.
 As places are limited you would need to check with your school to find out if they are part of this project and if your child might be involved.

 Schools have responsibility for organising world of work experiences for all pupils.
 To find out how your child’s school coordinates work experience you will need to contact them, as each school will differ.